ilikescripting/ilikescripting/README.md

 # 💫 About Me:
-First Class Honours BSc Computer Science graduate.
-Interested in software development, web technologies, cloud computing and artificial intelligence.
-Experienced in building full-stack applications using JavaScript, React, Node.js, Python and AWS.
-Passionate about learning new technologies and developing practical solutions to real-world problems.
+First Class Honours BSc Computer Science graduate with a particular interest in gameplay programming and C++.
+Building hands-on experience with state machines, gameplay systems and monetisation mechanics, alongside broader experience in full-stack development (JavaScript, React, Node.js), Python and AWS.
+Enjoy solving practical engineering problems and continuously learning new tools and technologies.

 ## 🌐 Socials: